VitaliStupin/docs/lists.md

     * 2.2.
 System verifies that the signer is currently authorized to sign the OCSP responses for the certificate authority that has issued the certificate the OCSP response was given to.

+## 7. Bulleted + numbered list v2 (still needs escaping, not so beautiful, but has indents and is easy to produce)

+1\.
+System finds OCSP responder addresses from the global configuration.

+2\.
+System verifies the OCSP response:

+* 2.1.
+System verifies that the certificate identified in a response received from the OCSP responder corresponds to the one in the corresponding request.

+    * 2.1.1.
+System verifies that the signature on the OSCP response is valid.

+* 2.2.
+System verifies that the signer is currently authorized to sign the OCSP responses for the certificate authority that has issued the certificate the OCSP response was given to.

-* 3\.
+3\.
 System gets an OCSP response from one of the found OCSP responders.

-## 7. Quotation v1 (do lines look better bullets?
+## 8. Quotation v1 (do lines look better bullets?
 Gray font visibility?)

 > 1. System finds OCSP responder addresses from the global configuration.